spack/spack-tutorial/tutorial_environments.rst

 .. literalinclude:: outputs/environments/env-remove-1.out
    :language: console

+When the spec is first removed, we see that it is no longer a root but is still present in the installed specs.
+Once we reconcretize, the vestigial spec is removed.
 Now, it is no longer a root and will need to be re-added before being installed as part of this environment.

 We know ``trilinos`` is still needed for the ``myproject`` environment, so let's switch back to confirm that it is still installed in that environment.